MicrosoftDocs/azure-aks-docs/articles/aks/learn/quick-kubernetes-deploy-powershell.md

 After a few minutes, the command completes and returns information about the cluster.

 > [!NOTE]
-> When you create an AKS cluster, a second resource group is automatically created to store the AKS resources.
-For more information, see [Why are two resource groups created with AKS?](../faq.yml)
+> When you create an AKS cluster, a second resource group called the *node resource group* is automatically created to store the AKS resources.
+For more information, see [Node resource group](../core-aks-concepts.md#node-resource-group).
+When you [delete the resource group](#delete-resources) for the AKS cluster, the node resource group is also deleted.
+You also see a *NetworkWatcherRG* resource group created by default.
+This resource group is used by Azure Network Watcher to store monitoring data.
+You can safely ignore this resource group.
+For more information, see [Enable or disable Azure Network Watcher](/azure/network-watcher/network-watcher-create).

 ## Connect to the cluster

 To manage a Kubernetes cluster, use the Kubernetes command-line client, [kubectl][kubectl]. `kubectl` is already installed if you use Azure Cloud Shell.
 To install `kubectl` locally, call the `Install-AzAksCliTool` cmdlet.

-1. Configure `kubectl` to connect to your Kubernetes cluster using the [Import-AzAksCredential][import-azakscredential] cmdlet.
+1. Configure `kubectl` to connect to your Kubernetes cluster using the [`Import-AzAksCredential`][import-azakscredential] cmdlet.
 This command downloads credentials and configures the Kubernetes CLI to use them.

     ```azurepowershell
     Import-AzAksCredential -ResourceGroupName myResourceGroup -Name myAKSCluster
     ```

-1. Verify the connection to your cluster using the [kubectl get][kubectl-get] command.
+1. Verify the connection to your cluster using the [`kubectl get`][kubectl-get] command.
 This command returns a list of the cluster nodes.

     ```azurepowershell
     kubectl get nodes